khaaali/planner-app/README.md

 ## Items:

-[x] Each item has a name, consisting of a random string: e.g. ‘phone charger’, ‘blue shirt’, ‘passport’, etc.
+:_:\check: Each item has a name, consisting of a random string: e.g. ‘phone charger’, ‘blue shirt’, ‘passport’, etc.
-[x] Multiple items can have the same name because the user may own multiple identical items.
+:_:\check: Multiple items can have the same name because the user may own multiple identical items.

 ## Trips: